Free U.S. Shipping ($70+)

 After Exercise for Post-Workout Recovery

 Consuming epicatechin after physical activities might help reduce oxidative stress, which typically rises during intense workouts.
-By potentially addressing these effects, epicatechin could support quicker recovery and promote muscle health, though it doesn't directly accelerate recovery processes like some post-workout supplements.
+By potentially addressing these effects, epicatechin could support quicker recovery and promote muscle health.

 Epicatechin is water-soluble, which means it doesn't need fats to be absorbed effectively by the body.
 However, taking it with food can still be beneficial.
 Taking capsules might help with gastrointestinal upset for some people with sensitive stomachs.
 But there might be another benefit to taking epicatechin with your meal.